-Figure 3.
-Realized and predicted counts of Western Steller sea lion pups (left) and non-pups (right) in Alaska, from 1978 to 2019.
+Figure 4.
+Realized and predicted counts of Western Steller sea lion pups (left) and non-pups (right) in Alaska, from 1973 for pups and 1978 for non-pups to 2022.
 Realized counts are represented by points and vertical lines (95% credible intervals).
-Predicted counts are represented by the black line surrounded by the gray 95% credible interval.
+Predicted counts are represented by the dark gray line surrounded by the lighter gray 95% credible interval.

-Figure 4.
+Figure 5.
 Regions of Alaska used for Western Steller sea lion population trend estimation.
 E GULF, C GULF, and W GULF are eastern, central, and western Gulf of Alaska regions, respectively.
 E ALEU, C ALEU, and W ALEU are eastern, central, and western Aleutian Islands regions, respectively (AFSC-MML-Alaska Ecosystems Program 2016).

-In 2019, Western DPS survey effort was focused in the Gulf of Alaska (Sweeney et al. 2019).
+In 2021, U.S. survey effort was focused in the Gulf of Alaska (Sweeney et al. 2022).
 Between 2015 and 2017, pup counts declined in the eastern (-33%) and central (-18%) Gulf of Alaska, counter to the continuous increases observed in both regions since 2002 (Sweeney et al. 2017).
-These declines may have been due to changes in availability of prey associated with warm ocean temperatures that occurred in the northern Gulf of Alaska from 2014 to 2016 (Bond et al. 2015, Peterson et al. 2016, von Biela et al. 2019, Yang et al. 2019).
+These declines may have been due to changes in availability of prey associated with warm ocean temperatures that occurred in the northern Gulf of Alaska from 2014 to 2016 (Bond et al. 2015, Peterson et al. 2016, von Biela et al. 2019, Yang et al. 2019, Suryan et al. 2021).
 There was also a movement of approximately 1,000 non-pups from the eastern to the central Gulf of Alaska regions, although the combined non-pup count in these two regions remained relatively stable between 2015 and 2017 (western Gulf of Alaska did not appear to change; Sweeney et al. 2017).
 In 2019, pup counts rebounded to 2015 levels; however, there was a decline in non-pup counts in the eastern, central, and western Gulf of Alaska regions (Sweeney et al. 2019).
+The eastern Gulf of Alaska region remained low in 2021, and the central Gulf of Alaska increased to 2010 levels.
+The western Gulf of Alaska showed the first signs of decline in 2021 after increasing since the early 2000s (Sweeney et al. 2022).